The-Level-Density-Group/NLD_database_website/README.md

 The website is distributed under the GNU GPLv3.0 license.

 ## Contact:
-To contact the authors and developers of this website, please send an email to The Level Density Project's official email address listed in the website.
+To contact the authors and developers of this website, please send an email to The Level Density Project's official email address listed on the website.